altafinprotocol/i-support-ukraine-smart-contract/README.md

+I Support Ukraine Verified Donation NFT 🇺🇦 Free Mint PFP NFT for any address that donated to the Ukraine Donation address before block 14369361 (Mar-12-2022 02:50:01 AM +UTC) ➡️ https://isupportukraine.xyz

+Haven’t donated yet?
+No problem, one click donate and mint with a contribution of more than 0.001 ETH.
+All funds rerouted directly to the Ukraine Donation address.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.